Lumin-OS/LuminOS/README.md

 To build LuminOS, you will need to have the following packages installed:

-TODO List all packages needed

 Then, run the following commands:

-TODO Add Instructions for building the ISO

 ## Contributing

-TODO Add Contributing Guidelines

 ## License

 LuminOS is licensed under the MIT License.

+TODO Add Contributing Guidelines, add instructions for building the ISO, list all packages needed